 If there are no pattern instructions available for a particular offense, the prosecutor should draft a proposed instruction that tracks the language of the statute and sets forth each of the elements the state has to prove and be prepared to submit that proposed instruction in writing to the judge at the charge conference.
 Similarly, if there are no pattern instructions available for an affirmative defense or any other legal matter arising in the case, the prosecutor should draft proposed instructions for that issue as well.
 See, e.g., State v.
 Miller, 258 N.C.
 App.
-325 (2018) (“In North Carolina, there is no pattern jury instruction that expressly addresses the defense of necessity,” but if the facts at trial support the defense, the trial court is obligated to give a proper instruction “in accordance with the established elements of that defense”).
+325 (2018) (in case where, at the time, no pattery jury instruction existed regarding the affirmative defense at issue but the facts at trial supported the defense, the trial court was obligated to give a proper instruction “in accordance with the established elements of that defense”).

 Purpose and Procedure